 We also offer an introductory workshop on Working with Couples which is not specifically about the Developmental Model, but gives you a grounding in the practicalities of couple therapy.
 More information HERE

 - Level 1 – The Foundation of Relationship Therapy Two Day Workshop.
-Next Level 1 will be early 2018
+Only one workshop in 2019.
+Information and bookings HERE

 - Level 2 – Working with the Tough Issues in Relationships Two Day Workshop.

 - Level 3 – Advanced Training Consultation Groups.
 These are organised following training workshops